This article is written by Anurag Mohan Bhatnagar and Simhadri Bharadwaja.

 In the particular case, a memorandum of agreement for the sale of land under which Rs.
 2000 were paid in advance was with the plaintiff.
 The defendant refused to convey the land and pleaded that the plaintiff had alerted the deed by adding the words that the seller shall “clear the debts and execute the sale deed free from encumbrance.

-The plea was dismissed because the alleged alteration could not be proved, but Shah J took opportunity to point out: “Even if it be assumed that the sentence regarding encumbrances was written after the deed was executed it will not invalidate the deed, Ordinarily, when property is agreed to be sold for a price, it would be the duty of the vendor to clear it of all encumbrances before executing the sale deed.
+The plea was dismissed because the alleged alteration could not be proved, but Shah J took the opportunity to point out: “Even if it be assumed that the sentence regarding encumbrances was written after the deed was executed it will not invalidate the deed, Ordinarily when the property is agreed to be sold for a price, it would be the duty of the vendor to clear it of all encumbrances before executing the sale deed.
 The alteration, if any, cannot, therefore, be regarded as material.

 A promisee can forgo or transmit the execution of guarantee of an agreement, completely or to some degree.
 He can likewise expand the time concurred for the execution of the equivalent.